kausikk/discordyt/README.md

 - add SIGINT handling (need to close websockets) -> done

 Ideas:
+- query youtube api to check if id is valid
+- better play command in general
 - Connect and Listen should be combined (Launch) -> No
 - Voice gateways might not need to be closed if Gateway relaunches?
 - send channel leave when startVoiceGw fails?